fold-dev/fold/packages/design/README.md

 Fold Design is a Node.js project that uses StyleDictionary to generate the design tokens used in Fold.

-This README file is intended to provide developers with the necessary information to get started with the project, contribute, and understand its structure.

 ## Table of Contents

 - [Getting Started](#getting-started)